 As a bonus, studies show that ketones have an effect on levels of ghrelin (the hunger hormone) and cholecystokinin (CCK – the satiation hormone).

 How hungry you are before you eat and how much food you want to consume are both important factors in maintaining a healthy body.

 When your body is in ketosis, CCK levels are elevated, causing you to feel full sooner, and you will also be able to go longer without feeling hungry.
 Ketosis prevents levels of ghrelin from getting too high – meaning less hunger pangs and cravings.

 Steps for success

-These are the basic tenets of a ketogenic diet:
+These are the basic tenets of a keto diet: